-Tai Chi for Arthritis, an evidence-based program developed by Dr. Paul Lam and supported by Arthritis Foundations world wide, is shown to be effective in decreasing pain, stiffness and risk for falls while improving balance and postural stability, strength, endurance, coordination, cognitive focus, immune system function, sleep, quality of life and the mind-body connection.
+Tai Chi for Arthritis is an evidence-based program developed by Dr. Paul Lam, a family medicine physician and a team of medical experts and martial artists.
+The program is endorsed by the Center for Disease Control and by the Arthritis Foundation because it is shown to be effective in decreasing pain, stiffness and risk for falls while improving balance and postural stability, strength, endurance, coordination, cognitive focus, immune system function, sleep, quality of life and the mind-body connection.

 Evidence based programs must be rigorous, and extensively evaluated using a control/comparison group, with documented and published outcomes.
-Evidence has shown the Arthritis Foundation Tai Chi exercise program meets the highest level criteria for Patient Centered Community Programs.
-More about the program.
+Evidence has shown our Tai Chi exercise program meets the highest level criteria for Patient Centered Community Programs.
+Learn more about the program.